 Ah yes, summer arrives officially this week and, even though many of you have already hit the road for some traveling, the real summer sun and fun fest is now ready to begin.
-The quest on is – are you ready?
+The question is – are you ready?
 Have you chosen from your list of summer family vacation ideas?
 Are you ready to take little Johnny and little Jane on a road trip?
 A long flight?
 To a hotel for a week?
 Camping in a state park?
 A one day free-for-all at an amusement park?
 This is the time to adopt the boy scout motto.
 Be Prepared – for almost anything!
 Here are six easy summer travel tips to get you started and get you on the road to a great road trip!

 6 Summer Travel Tips

 1 – Get The Car Ready

 It’s one thing to get a flat tire or have minor mechanical problem when you are a few miles from the house.
 But, are you prepped for the vehicle to break down the middle of Idaho!?
 If you, or your spouse, are mechanically inclined and your vehicle shows no signs of problems, a simple pre-trip check should do the trick.
 Do all the basics – check tires, and oil, and wiper blades and have a great breakdown back up plan.
 Also, don’t forget the inside.
 I am talking about road trip snacks and car seats and entertainment devices and anything else that will keep you sane!

 2 -Get The Tech Ready